SandhiyaR1/K-Means-Clustering-algorithm/README.md

 ## Algorithm:

 ### Step1
-import pandas module to use the built-in functions for
+import pandas module to use the built-in functions for calculation.
 ### Step2
 Read the csv file.
 ### Step3